 Event Classification NEUROMODULATION PRODUCT PERFORMANCE

-Events currently collected in the registry include all events that appear or worsen during the registry enrollment and are a result of:
+Events currently collected in the registry include all events that appear or worsen during the registry and are a result of:

 In early versions of the protocol for infusion and spinal cord stimulation systems, an event was reportable only if it required a surgical intervention, led to therapy abandonment, or resulted in death.
 This event threshold was expanded for infusion and spinal cord stimulation systems in April 2010 in order to capture additional adverse event data.